moorepants/learn-multibody-dynamics/introduction.rst

 the University of California, Davis from sometime in the 80s until 2016.
 Prof.
 Eke was a PhD student of Thomas Kane at Stanford and Prof. Hubbard adopted Prof. Kane's approach to dynamics after moving to UC Davis from Stanford[*]_.
-The 10 week course was based on Thomas Kane's and David Levinsion's 1985 book "Dynamics, Theory and Application" and followed the book and companion computational materials closely.
+The 10 week course was based on Thomas Kane's and David Levinson's 1985 book "Dynamics, Theory and Application" and followed the book and companion computational materials closely.